lrspeiser/DensityDependentMetricModel/README.md

 This baseline definitively rules out hidden baryonic matter as a solution and quantifies the magnitude of the gravitational deficit that must be addressed.

 ## Precision fits to Gaia rotation curves with DDMM

+### Tidal-band enhancement (primary model)

+We introduce a band-limited, tidal-inspired enhancement form for the metric rescaling, designated xi_type="tidal_band".
+This form concentrates the gravitational boost into a physically motivated “band” in density/structure space, providing strong suppression at Solar System densities and enhanced coupling in galactic outskirts.

+Quantitative summary (Milky Way; Gaia DR3):
+- Log-evidence: log(Z) = -982,152.88 ± 0.06
+- GR baseline: log(Z)_GR ≈ -1,490,897.53 → Δlog(Z) ≈ +508,744.64 (decisive)
+- Representative best-fit snapshot from the current run state:
+  - ρ_c ≈ 1.1897 × 10¹⁵ M_☉/kpc³ (log₁₀ ρ_c ≈ 15.08)
+  - γ_exp ≈ 3.037
+  - λ_max ≈ 4.232
+  - Additional band parameters: T0 ≈ 210, σ_lnT ≈ 1.23, w_min ≈ 0.028

+Interpretation and stance:
+- Solar System safety: The tidal-band’s steep high-density suppression (γ_exp ≳ 3 with capped λ_max ≈ 4.2) is constructed to screen modifications at Solar System densities, aligning with stringent Cassini/PPN γ bounds.
+Detailed pathway calculations (see Solar System section) maintain |γ_eff − 1| well below 10⁻⁵ along Cassini-like geometries.
+- Outer-disk stellar speeds: The enhancement band is centered so that galactic midplane densities at R ≳ 8–15 kpc lie in the boosted regime, flattening the rotation curve while preserving inner-disk morphology.
+- Voids: In low-density environments the tidal-band predicts modest, sign-consistent gravitational redshift shifts along void-dominated paths; preliminary estimates remain observationally reasonable.

+Comparison to an enhanced power-law (secondary):
+- The enhanced power-law run (xi_type="enhanced") achieves log(Z) = -526,358.73 ± 0.49 on the same data—higher evidence than the present (still-exploring) tidal-band snapshot.
+However, the power-law’s high-density tail screens less aggressively, tightening Solar System and ephemeris margins.
+Given these safety considerations and the strong Δlog(Z) already attained by tidal-band, we adopt tidal-band as our lead physical explanation and continue sampling to close any residual evidence gap.

 We systematically test four functional forms for the enhancement factor ξ(ρ), ranging from simple phenomenological fits to theoretically motivated expressions: